 Dams

-Most hydroelectric power is generated with dams that provide water storage, which makes the power particularly useful for meeting baseline and peak demand variation (unlike unreliable renewable energy, wind, or solar).
-Hydroelectric power is, however, less reliable than nuclear, gas, and coal generated due to dependence on the hydrological cycle.
-The most visible example of this in the US is Hoover Dam located outside Las Vegas, Nevada, which has curtailed and may eventually stop producing power due to a multi-decade drought (and overconsumption).
+Most hydroelectric power is produced by dams that store water, making this energy source particularly effective for meeting both baseline and peak demand variations.
+This sets it apart from more inconsistent renewable energy sources like wind or solar power.
+However, hydroelectric power’s reliability is less than that of nuclear, gas, and coal energy, due to its dependence on the hydrological cycle.
+A prominent example in the US is the Hoover Dam near Las Vegas, Nevada, which has reduced its power production and may eventually cease due to a prolonged drought and excessive water consumption.

 Hydropower Distribution

-Hydropower plants generate electricity in more than 150 countries, although most of the power is generated in 4 countries, China, Canada, Brazil, and the US..
+Hydropower plants generate electricity in over 150 countries, with the majority produced in China, Canada, Brazil, and the United States.

-While most of the best hydropower dam sites are already in use in North America, Africa has a large undeveloped potential that promises to dramatically increase the continent’s electricity supply.
-Unfortunately, the World Bank has been pushing for funding of wind and solar projects instead of reliable hydropower or coal.
-Leaders of rich countries that have never dealt with unreliable power, due to fossil fuel use to guarantee 24/7 power, hypocritically push unreliable wind and solar power projects on poorer countries.
-African leaders, however, are too smart to fall for this scam, having already suffered from incredibly low levels of reliable power.
+While most prime hydropower dam sites in North America are already in use, Africa holds significant untapped potential that could substantially boost the continent’s electricity supply.
+Unfortunately, the World Bank has been advocating for wind and solar projects instead of dependable hydropower or coal.
+Leaders of wealthy countries, who have never faced unreliable power due to their reliance on fossil fuels ensuring 24/7 electricity, hypocritically promote unreliable wind and solar projects to poorer nations.
+However, African leaders, aware of the struggles from extremely low levels of reliable power, are too astute to be misled by this approach.

 Source